Huawei Mate 10: Huawei Mate 10 Lite

-Huawei also released a "Lite" version of the Mate 10 with budget features and pricing ranking below the midrange P and Honor series phones: 2.36/1.7 GHz Kirin 659 with Mali T830 MP2 GPU, with about half the performance of the Kirin 970 on the flagship models and roughly comparable to the older P8 model.
-There is only one memory/storage configuration, 4GB/64GB.
-The phone comes with a 5.9 inch IPS LCD display with a resolution of 1080x2160 and an 18:9 aspect ratio.
-It has a 3340 mAh battery, a 16 megapixel rear camera, and runs on the older Android 7.0/EMUI 5.1 software.
-It measures 156.20 x 75.00 x 7.50 (height x width x thickness) and weighs 164.00 grams.
-The Huawei Mate 10 Lite may come in single SIM or dual SIM (GSM and GSM) configuration.
-It is also known as the Huawei Nova 2i in Malaysia, Huawei Maimang 6 in China, and Huawei Honor 9i in India.
+Huawei also released a “Lite” version of the Mate 10, also known as Huawei Nova 2i in Malaysia, Huawei Maimang 6 in China, and Huawei Honor 9i in India.
+It has budget features and pricing, ranking below the midrange P and Honor series phones.

 Software

-The phones run on Android 8 "Oreo", with Huawei's own custom skin, EMUI 8.0 on top of it.
+The phones run on Android 8 “Oreo”, with Huawei's own custom skin, EMUI 8.0 on top of it.
 The previous EMUI version was 5.1.
 Huawei decided to upgrade it to EMUI 8.0 to match the latest Android version number, which is 8.0 as well.
-It has some new features, notably the desktop mode called "Easy Projection", which is a custom desktop interface, similar to Samsung DeX, which appears when connecting the phone to a display via an HDMI-to-USB-C cable.
+It has some new features, notably the desktop mode called “Easy Projection”, which is a custom desktop interface, similar to Samsung DeX, which appears when connecting the phone to a display via an HDMI-to-USB-C cable.

 Models

 The phones have at least 6 model designations, A09, AL00, TL00, L09, L29, and LOAC.
-The prefix BLA- designates a Mate 10 Pro, ALP- designates a Mate 10 and RNE- designates a Mate 10 Lite.
-Each model may come in two configurations for the Mate 10 pro, 4GB/64GB or 6GB/128GB.
-The Mate 10 Pro A09/L29 (Porsche) has a 6GB/256GB configuration.
+The prefix BLA- designates a Mate 10 Pro, ALP-designates a Mate 10 and RNE- designates a Mate 10 Lite.
+Each model may come in two configurations for the Mate 10 pro, 4 GB/64 GB or 6 GB/128 GB.
+The Mate 10 Pro A09/L29 (Porsche) has a 6 GB/256 GB configuration.
 The BLA-LOAC model is an alternate name for the BLA-A09 model sold through special OEM arrangements at U.S. retailers like Best Buy.
 The A09/LOAC models are for U.S. distribution, the AL00 models are for China, the L09 and L29 models are for Europe and international distribution.
-The TL00 model appears to be a limited distribution Himalayan model closely resembling the AL00 Chinese models.
+The TL00 model appears to be a limited distribution Himalayan model, closely resembling the AL00 Chinese models.
 The L29 models are dual-sim variants of the L09/A09 models; the A00 models are also dual sim.
 There are some differences between the A09/LOAC and Lx9 models in GSM bands supported.
 There are 6 models of Mate 10 Lite, L01, L02, L03, L21, L22, and L23; L0x models are single SIM and L2x models are dual SIM; otherwise the Mate 10 Lite has a fixed configuration and the models differ only in geographic area of distribution and the local GSM frequencies supported there.